hburden/DAT255/README.md

 To pass the course **a student** has to deliver:
 - evidence for active participation in the team effort.
 The level of student participation is determined on a combined assessment of the output from [gitinspector][GitInspector] and the mean values from the team evaluation.
 - an evaluation of the members of the team, including themselves.
 Imagine that you have a budget of $10 per group member, including yourself (so, $50 for a group of 5).
 How would you distribute this "pay" among your group members, based on their value and contribution?
-Email your evaluation (name and amount for each group member *including* yourself) to burden@cse.gu.se no later than 03 June 17:00 2016.
+Submit your evaluation using our [new online web survey][PersonalSurvey] before Oct 28 17.00.
 (The evaluation will not affect the group grade, it will only be used to determine individual variation within a group.
 However, if you do not submit this evaluation, you will not pass the course).

 within the designated deadline